udayakiran/jQuery.confirmAction.js/README.md

 # jQuery.confirmAction.js

-This is a jquery plugin that confirms an action on click of an element and executes seperate js code based on the confirmation.
+This is a jquery plugin that confirms an action on click of an element and executes separate js code based on the confirmation.

 ## Usage